holla2040/hyatt/README.md

 # hyatt
-A CNC wood router based on OpenBuilds WorkBee 1010 and PSoC GRBL
+A CNC wood router based on OpenBuilds WorkBee 1010 and PSoC GRBL.

+Project named after Dale Hyatt, the one of the original K&F guitar amp cabinet makers.
+See "Fender - The Sound Header 'Round the World", Richard Smith, p28.